Download a register of Council members’ interests

 Professor Julian Hughes

-Julian Hughes is a consultant in Psychiatry of Old Age in Northumbria Healthcare NHS Foundation Trust and an honorary professor of philosophy of ageing at the Institute for Ageing and Health, Newcastle University.
+Julian Hughes is a consultant in Psychiatry of Old Age in Northumbria Healthcare NHS Foundation Trust and an honorary professor of philosophy of ageing at the Policy, Ethics and Life Sciences (PEALS) Research Centre, Newcastle University.
 His writings and research focus on philosophical and ethical issues raised in connection with ageing and dementia.
 He was on the Council’s working party on dementia.

 Sir Roland Jackson